HidekazuISHIDA/NT-proBNP_to_DSS/README.md

 ---

-## 12. Competing interest & contributions
+## 12. Competing interests & contributions

 * Competing interests: H.N. is the Representative Director and President of M2DS Co., Ltd. The other authors declare no competing interests.